 - Length.
 Aim for a word count of between 600 and 1,000 words for maximum exposure.

 Free sites such as WordPress, Tumblr, or Blogger are all useful platforms on which to publish a blog.
-If you’re a newbie, you’ll want a platform that’s easy to set up, has a low learning curve, and doesn’t require any coding.
-Do some research on all the popular blogging platforms and decide which one best meet your needs and abilities.
+If you’re a newbie, you’ll want a platform that’s easy to set up, has a low learning curve and doesn’t require any coding.
+Do some research on all the popular blogging platforms and decide which one best meets your needs and abilities.
+WordPress is probably the most user-friendly out there not need any coding knowledge.
+For example, if you want to add a slideshow to your post, you can simply use a slider plugin for WordPress and the tool does most of the job.

 There’s a lot of value in sharing and writing about your experiences and, since blogging and other social media are here to stay, could prove to be an effective and gratifying release valve.
 So why wait any longer?
 Start blogging for self-improvement.